Serbian passport: Data page

 The data page also contains the RFID chip and is printed in the Serbian Cyrillic script, English and French, while the personal data is entered in the Serbian Latin script.

 Visa and border stamp pages

 The passport contains further 32 pages suitable for visas and border stamps.
-They feature a range of light colours, predominantly red, green, yellow and blue, and have the Serbian lesser coat of arms in the center.
+They feature a range of light colours, predominantly red, green, yellow and blue, and have the Serbian lesser coat of arms in the centre.
 They are perforated with the passport's serial number on the bottom, and have watermarks with page numbers.

 Types

 There are three types of passport: